 5 tactics to create a knowledge-sharing culture

 There are some simple and easy ways to create a knowledge-sharing culture within your company that will help your employees learn new skills and be more engaged, leading to a higher retention rate.
-Additionally, implementing these tactics allow employees to become more productive and find the information they need quicker.
+Additionally, implementing these tactics allow employees to become more productive and find the information they need more quickly.

 Leverage HelpCrunch to make knowledge-sharing easy

-HelpCrunch provides a chat widget that allows you to stay in touch with customers 24/7 and provide them any support they may need.
+HelpCrunch provides a chat widget that allows you to stay in touch with customers 24/7 and provide them with any support they may need.
 Additionally, the platform allows you to send newsletters that target specific audiences and create automated campaigns based on the audience’s behaviors, which allows for better conversions.